 - 4.1.
 Recommendations from independent Internal Auditors form a key and essential element in informing my review of the effectiveness of the systems of internal control within the Authority.
 The Board's Audit & Risk Committee also plays a vital role in this regard, through its review of audit recommendations arising from reviews of internal control systems and its consideration of proposed management action. - 4.2.
 In particular, the Audit & Risk Committee is tasked with overseeing the development of internal audit plans, reviewing the scope, efficiency and effectiveness of the work of Internal Audit, confirming the adequacy of internal control systems, promoting best practice and bringing any material matters to the attention of the full Board.
 Detailed findings of all audit reviews are made available to both management and the Audit & Risk Committee.
 The Internal Audit function independently follow up on the implementation of recommendations and report their findings to the Audit & Risk Committee.
 The Audit & Risk Committee reports to the Board on the adequacy and effectiveness of the Authority's internal controls. - 4.3.
 The Internal Audit function is an integral element of the Authority's internal control systems.
 Audit Glasgow, part of the Glasgow City Council internal audit team, were awarded the contract for Internal Audit Services following the procurement process for three years from 1 April 2020 to 31 March 2023, with provision for extension.
-In March 2024, the Audit & Risk Committee agreed to a final one-year extension to the contract, which will end on 31 March 2025 and cannot be extended again. - 4.4.
-The Internal Auditors presented the Internal Audit Annual Plan for 2023/24 and the Audit Universe, which details the key areas that are being covered during their appointment.
-Over the course of the year to 31 March 2024, Internal Audit have reported to the Audit & Risk Committee on their independent reviews on Carbon Management, Workforce Succession Planning, Volunteering Arrangements and Estates Assets Management.
-All areas audited resulted in a satisfactory level of assurance being found. - 4.5.
+In March 2024, the Audit & Risk Committee agreed to a final one-year extension to the contract, which will ended on 31 March 2025.
+A tender process for Internal Audit Services was undertaken in 2024/25 and Azets Technology Solutions Limited were awarded the internal audit services contract for three years from 1 April 2028. - 4.4.
+The Internal Auditors presented the Internal Audit Annual Plan for 2024/25 and the Audit Universe, which details the key areas that are being covered during their appointment.
+Over the course of the year to 31 March 2025, Internal Audit have reported to the Audit & Risk Committee on their independent reviews on Compliance with Mandatory Qualifications, Unannounced Spot Checks, Board Effectiveness and Management of the Peatland Grant Scheme.
+All areas audited resulted in a satisfactory level of assurance being found.

+4.5.
 As part of the internal audit process, each member of the Executive team prepares an annual statement of assurance that is presented to myself as CEO and Accountable Officer, and shared with the Audit & Risk Committee.
 These annual statements indicate that reasonable assurance can be placed on the adequacy, effectiveness, robustness, and proportionality of each of the Services arrangements for control, governance and risk management in the year.